pts/dosmc/README.txt

   KiB).
 * Only a single .c source file is supported, no additional source files or .obj or .lib files.
-* The supplied C library (libc) is very limited.
+* The supplied C library (libc) is very limited, currently it doesn't contain much more than getchar and putchar.
 For most functionality, inline assembly with DOS calls (int 21h) should be used.
 * There is no convenient way yet to get the command-line arguments and the environment.